njhoffman/debugger-256/README.md

 # debugger-256 [![Build Status](https://secure.travis-ci.org/njhoffman/debugger-256.png)](http://travis-ci.org/njhoffman/debugger-256) [![NPM version](https://badge.fury.io/js/debugger-256.png)](http://badge.fury.io/js/debugger-256)[![Coverage Status](https://coveralls.io/repos/github/njhoffman/debugger-256/badge.svg?branch=master)](https://coveralls.io/github/njhoffman/debugger-256?branch=master)

-A debugging tool and wrapper for [prettyjson-256](https://github.com/njhoffman/prettyjson-256) that decorates logging output to the console.
+A debugging tool utilizing [prettyjson-256](https://github.com/njhoffman/prettyjson-256) that decorates logging output to the console.
 Reads settings from a user-defined configuration file to control verbosity of different modules (called subsystems).
 This configuration file is watched for changes so the server does not have to be reloaded for filtering and formatting settings to be applied.